 NATO’s role in conventional arms control

 NATO is committed to and attaches great importance to conventional arms control.
 The Alliance provides an essential consultative and decision-making forum for its members on all aspects of arms control and disarmament.

 - The 1990 Treaty on Conventional Armed Forces in Europe (CFE) is considered as a landmark arms control agreement, to which Allies have repeatedly stated their commitment.

-- NATO Allies support the implementation of various confidence- and security-building measures, which include: the Vienna Document, the Open Skies Treaty and the humanitarian demining goals of the Ottawa Convention.
+- NATO Allies also support the implementation of various confidence- and security-building measures, including the Vienna Document, the Open Skies Treaty and the humanitarian demining goals of the Ottawa Convention.

-- All NATO Allies are party to the UN Programme of Action to Prevent, Combat and Eradicate the Illicit Trade in Small Arms and Light Weapons (SALW) in All Its Aspects, which seeks to improve national legislation and controls over illicit small arms.
+- All NATO Allies are party to the UN Programme of Action to Prevent, Combat and Eradicate the Illicit Trade in Small Arms and Light Weapons in All Its Aspects, which seeks to improve national legislation and controls over illicit small arms and light weapons.

-- The Arms Trade Treaty establishes common international standards for the import, export and transfer of conventional arms and came into force in December 2014.
+- The Arms Trade Treaty establishes common international standards for the import, export and transfer of conventional arms.
+It came into force in December 2014.
 NATO stands ready to support the implementation of the treaty as appropriate.

 - NATO Allies assist partner countries in the destruction of surplus stocks of mines, arms and munitions.

 Conventional Armed Forces in Europe Treaty

-The 1990 Treaty on Conventional Armed Forces in Europe (CFE) is referred to as a "cornerstone of European security" and imposes for the first time in European history legal and verifiable limits on the force structure of its 30 States Parties, which stretch from the Atlantic Ocean to the Ural Mountains.
+The 1990 Treaty on Conventional Armed Forces in Europe (CFE) is referred to as a "cornerstone of European security".
+It imposes – for the first time in European history – legal and verifiable limits on the force structure of its 30 States Parties, which stretch from the Atlantic Ocean to the Ural Mountains.

 Since the Treaty's entry into force in 1992, the destruction of over 100,000 pieces of treaty-limited equipment (tanks, armoured personnel carriers, artillery, attack helicopters and combat aircraft) has been verified and almost 6,000 on-site inspections have been conducted, thereby reaching its objective of creating balance and mitigating the possibility of surprise conventional attacks within its area of application.